data2health/mtip-tutorial/docs/lessons/Lesson6.md

 On the ticket you previously created:

-- Assign the ticket to Nicole (nicolevasilevsky)
+- Assign the ticket to someone
 - Add a label for an enhancement
 - Create a new label and add it to the ticket